ANP-Granular/ParticleTracking/docs/source/ParticleDetection/ParticleDetection.md

 ## Model training

-For automatic detection of particles as model must be trained.
+For automatic detection of particles a model must be trained.
 Here we focus on training a R-CNN network that will yield segmentation masks and class predictions.

 ### Training dataset